ccdc-opensource/conan-ccdc-index-tools/README.md

 ### Publish built package for a single version of foo

-`cit publish package --destination-repository pr-repo-1234 --build-type Release --platform-configuration native-centos7-gcc10-x86_64 foo 1.2.3`
+`cit publish package --destination-repository pr-repo-1234 --build-type Release --platform-combination native-centos7-gcc10-x86_64 foo 1.2.3`

 ### Publish built package for all versions of foo in the index